 Earlier this year, the CMA expressed that it was “vital” to allow conditions for competition in the country’s gaming sector and that the acquisition would compromise this aim.

-See also Vote for Your Most Anticipated TV or Streaming Show of October
+See also The Most Anticipated TV & Streaming Shows of October 2023

 “Microsoft engaged constructively with us to try to address these issues and we are grateful for that, but their proposals were not effective to remedy our concerns and would have replaced competition with ineffective regulation in a new and dynamic market,” explained Martin Coleman, who chaired the investigatory panel in April.